Park Authority

 3. Proposed projects must address Park Authority service needs.

-8. The volunteer match may be in the form of in-kind services and/or cash.
+9. The applicant’s match may be in the form of in-kind services and/or cash.

 Fairfax Virtual Assistant